debops/debops/docs/ansible/roles/debops.roundcube/getting-started.rst

 release which is then accessible via ``https://webmail.<your-domain>``.
 SQLite is used as database backend for storing the user settings.

+When the :ref:`LDAP infrastructure <debops.ldap>` is detected on the Roundcube host, the role will install and configure LDAP support in Roundcube.
+The default address book will be configured to allow only searches in the directory, which is benefical in larger environments.

+Roundcube will use the current user credentials to login to the LDAP directory, therefore access to the LDAP entries and attributes depends on the LDAP ACL configuration in the directory itself.

 .. _roundcube__ref_srv_records: